toavinaandria/graphical_casino_holdem/README.md

 the main game logic and GUI

 12) Debugging and manually testing the game

+13) Learning about how to write unit tests and creating unit tests for key functions of the game

 ## Credits
 All code was created from scratch, with the help of Stack Overflow to overcome some problems.